i-aayush/gen-ui-python/README.md

 ## Overview

-This application aims to provide a template for building generative UI applications with LangChain Python.
+This application aims to provide a template for building generative UI applications with LangChain Python .
 It comes pre-built with a few UI features which you can use to play about with gen ui.
 The UI components are built using [Shadcn](https://ui.shadcn.com/).

 ## Getting Started